 The following Management's Discussion and Analysis of Financial Condition and Results of Operations provides information about our results of operations, financial condition, liquidity and asset quality.
 This information is intended to facilitate your understanding and assessment of significant changes and trends related to our financial condition and results of operations.
-This discussion should be read in conjunction with our financial information in our Form 10-K for the year ended December 31, 2023 ("2023 10-K"), and the unaudited condensed consolidated financial statements and notes to condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q (this "Report").
+This discussion should be read in conjunction with our financial information in our Annual Report on Form 10-K for the year ended December 31, 2023 ("2023 10-K"), and the unaudited condensed consolidated financial statements and notes to condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q (this "Report").
 This discussion contains forward-looking statements that involve risks and uncertainties.
-These statements include, but are not limited to, statements about the plans, objectives, expectations and intentions of STRATA Skin Sciences, Inc., a Delaware corporation (referred to in this Report as "we," "us," "our," "STRATA," "STRATA Skin Sciences" or "registrant") and can be identified by terminology such as the words "may," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "will," "could," "project," "target," "potential," "continue" and similar expressions, and are intended to identify forward-looking statements, as such term is defined in the Private Securities Litigation Reform Act of 1995, and other statements include, but are not limited to, the risks and uncertainties described or referenced in Part I, Item 1A.
+These statements include, but are not limited to, statements about the plans, objectives, expectations and intentions of STRATA Skin Sciences, Inc., a Delaware corporation (referred to in this Report as "we," "us," "our," "STRATA" or "STRATA Skin Sciences") and can be identified by terminology such as the words "may," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "will," "could," "project," "target," "potential," "continue" and similar expressions, and are intended to identify forward-looking statements, as such term is defined in the Private Securities Litigation Reform Act of 1995, and other statements contained in this Report that are not historical facts.
+Factors that could cause results to differ from those expressed in these forward-looking statements include, but are not limited to, the risks and uncertainties described or referenced in Part I, Item 1A.
 "Risk Factors," in the 2023 10-K and in other of our public filings with the SEC, as well as the following:

-- forecasts of future business performance, consumer trends and macro-economic conditions; - descriptions of market, competitive conditions, and competitive product introductions; - descriptions of plans or objectives of management for future operations, products or services; - actions by the FDA or other regulatory agencies with respect to our products or product candidates; - changes to third-party reimbursement of laser treatments using our devices; - our estimates regarding the sufficiency of our cash resources, expenses, capital requirements and needs for additional financing and our ability to obtain additional financing; - our ability to protect our intellectual property and operate our business without infringing upon the intellectual property rights of others; - anticipated results of existing or future litigation or government actions; - health emergencies, the spread of infectious disease or pandemics, such as the COVID-19 outbreak; and - descriptions or assumptions underlying or related to any of the above items.
+- forecasts of future business performance, consumer trends and macro-economic conditions; - descriptions of market, competitive conditions, and competitive product introductions; - descriptions of plans or objectives of management for future operations, products or services;

+- actions by the U.S. Food and Drug Administration ("FDA") or other regulatory agencies with respect to our products or product candidates; - changes to third-party reimbursement of laser treatments using our devices; - our estimates regarding the sufficiency of our cash resources, expenses, capital requirements and needs for additional financing and our ability to obtain additional financing; - our ability to protect our intellectual property and operate our business without infringing upon the intellectual property rights of others; - anticipated results of existing or future litigation or government actions; - health emergencies, the spread of infectious disease or pandemics, such as the COVID-19 outbreak; and - descriptions or assumptions underlying or related to any of the above items.